openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-state-management.md

 ## Environment

-For details about how to use Environment, see [Environment: Device Environment Query](../../quick-start/arkts-environment.md).
+For details about how to use Environment, see [Environment: Querying Device Environment](../../../quick-start/arkts-environment.md).

 ### EnvPropsOptions